Content reviewed by

 Dosing CBD and any other medication will always hinge on several factors.
 Your experience level, health goals, body composition, and general lifestyle all play a role in determining how much CBD you should use.

-Novice CBD consumers may find relief with just five daily milligrams (mg) of the cannabinoid.
+Novice CBD consumers may find relief with just 5 milligrams (mg) daily.
 People who have been using CBD for a while and are using it to treat severe neuropathic pain may require exponentially higher doses.

-In general, lower doses of CBD are associated with more energizing effects, especially when combined with other cannabinoids like tetrahydrocannabivarin (THCV) and cannabigerol (CBG).
-Larger doses (50 mg or more per day) may have more sedative effects, especially if combined with cannabinol (CBN), THC, and terpenes like myrcene and linalool.
+Larger doses (50 mg or more daily) may have more sedative effects, especially if combined with cannabinol (CBN), THC, and terpenes like myrcene and linalool.

 Other than tinctures, most people associate CBD oils with topical application.
 Indeed, applying CBD oil, cream, and gel to the skin may achieve your desired effect, especially with regard to minor muscle soreness.
 You may also ingest CBD in the ways that you would ingest marijuana, such as through smoking, edibles, and tinctures.